diku-dk/ap-e2024-pub/week4/README.md

 #### Hints

-Keep in mind the `Functor e` constraint on each of the instances--this should suggest to you that you'll have to (at least) use `e`'s `fmap` in each of the instances.
+Keep in mind the `Functor e` constraint on each of the instances---this should suggest to you that you'll have to (at least) use `e`'s `fmap` in each of the instances.